SAP-archive/teched2021-DAT262/exercises/ex9/README.md

 		KEY COLUMN "ID";
 ````

 The last thing we are going to do is to visualize the network in Cytoscape.
-There are rather manual ways to expose the data in HANA to Cytoscape, but the most convenient is (a currently unofficial) plugin - see Mathias Kemeter's blog [Explore Networks using SAP HANA and Cytoscape](https://blogs.sap.com/2021/09/22/explore-networks-using-sap-hana-and-cytoscape/).
+There are rather manual ways to expose the data in HANA to Cytoscape, but the most convenient is a (currently unofficial) plugin - see Mathias Kemeter's blog [Explore Networks using SAP HANA and Cytoscape](https://blogs.sap.com/2021/09/22/explore-networks-using-sap-hana-and-cytoscape/).

 In the screenshot below, events are green, persons are yellow, organizations are orange, and locations are lilac.
-We see

 ![](images/cytoscape.png)